 Meal planning for diabetes, athletes, weight loss, et cetera is a complex process.
-In the case of weight loss and diabetes it’s a process that is essential to being healthy.
+In the case of weight loss and diabetes, it’s a process that is essential to being healthy.
 But planning a meal that provides the correct levels of carbs, calories, protein, vitamins and other nutritional musts is a difficult task.

 That’s where a meal planning app comes in.
 It’s a simple process to develop a menu planner app that calculates the nutritional requirements of a meal.
 Even better, an app can be created to meet all sorts of differing needs – or even combine multiple needs.
-Afterall, there’s nothing saying you can be a diabetic who’s trying to lose weight and train for that triathalon!
+Afterall, there’s nothing saying you can be a diabetic who’s trying to lose weight and train for that triathlon!

 Nutritional calculations can be done in a few different ways:

 1. From a database of curated and stored recipes.
-Each recipe would contain nutritional breakdown and a user can either select different meals, or have a week’s meals auto-planned.
+Each recipe would contain nutritional breakdown and a user can either select different meals or have a week’s meals auto-planned.

 2. A list of common ingredients with their nutritional information stored.
 Users would be able to pull ingredients from the selected list to make their own meal – and see if it will meet their dietary needs!

 3. A manual input option is another way to approach this.
-Users can input an ingredient with its nutritional values, to be stored.
+Users can input an ingredient with its nutritional values, be stored.

 Other Useful Features

-Tell me if you’ve been here before: You’re headed home, thinking about the delicious cornish game hens you’ll be roasting in a little bit.
+Tell me if you’ve been here before: You’re headed home, thinking about the delicious Cornish game hens you’ll be roasting in a little bit.
 Then it hits you – the hens are still in the freezer.
 There goes that meal, especially if you don’t own a microwave!

-A good meal planning app would have a built in alarm to remind users to take out the chicken in the morning.
+A good meal planning app would have a built-in alarm to remind users to take out the chicken in the morning.
 This can be set with a simple tap of a button, creating an instant reminder set to go off before you leave for work – or whenever a user desires.

 Other important features that would make this project take off include: